specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 Your users can also install the Outlook app to use for their email, so make sure to share information about where to download the Outlook app.

-#### Outlook

-Using dynamic group backed shared mailboxes based on attributes such as Location, Department, and Role enables your organization to send targeted communications to dynamic groups that don’t require administrator intervention.
+For Outlook, using dynamic group backed shared mailboxes based on attributes such as Location, Department, and Role enables your organization to send targeted communications to dynamic groups that don’t require administrator intervention.

 ### Set up sites with SharePoint in Microsoft 365